ChrisT-CC/hello-django/README.md

 - `"python3 manage.py runserver"` - run the server
 - add __"/admin/"__ to the url
 - __"login"__ to see the authentication and authorization app that's been created and the two tables users and group that have been created inside that app

 ---

+## Create a model

+A Django model is the built-in feature that Django uses to create tables, their fields, and various constraints.
+Django models simplify tasks and organize tables into models.
+Django models are used to store data in the database conveniently.

+### Create a class
+- in `"todo/models.py"` create a new class `"item()"` with 2 fields: "name", "done"
+    - when Django sees that we've created a new item class it will automatically create an "items" table when we make and run the database migrations
+    - by itself this class won't do anything we need to use "__class inheritance__" to give it some functionality
+- use `"models.Model"` as argument in `"item()"` class to inherit the base model class to be able to start our own model with all of that base functionality
+- define the attributes that our individual items will have: "name", "done"
+    - we can skip the "Id" field since Django will create that for us automatically
+    - `"null=False"` - prevents items from being created without a name programmatically
+    - `"blank=False"` - makes the field required on forms
+    - `"default=False"` - to make sure that to-do items are marked as not done by default

+### Create the table in database
+- make migrations "--dry-run" `"python3 manage.py makemigrations --dry-run"` - to see what it's going to do
+- make migrations `"python3 manage.py makemigrations"` - to create model "item"
+    - Django sees that we've added a new model to our app so it creates a new Python file in the migrations folder.
+That contains the code to create that database table based on our model.
+So this code will be converted to sequel by Django and executed on the database when we actually run the migrations
+- use the `"python3 manage.py showmigrations"` command to see that we do in fact have an unapplied migration on our to-do app now
+- run `"python3 manage.py migrate --plan"` to check not to do anything unintentional
+- run `"python3 manage.py migrate"` to apply the migration on our to-do app

+### Register the model
+In order to be able to see our models in the admin panel on the server, we first need to expose them in `"admin.py"`
+- import the "Item" model from ".models"
+- use the `"admin.site.register()"` function to actually register our "Item" model

+### Create a new item
+- run the server: `"python3 manage.py runserver"`
+- add __"/admin/"__ to the url
+- click "items"
+- click "add item" to add a new item
+- add 2 items in our todo list

+### Modify `"todo/models.py"` to allow the Item Names to be visible in the admin panel
+The item object value in the admin is actually coming from the fact that the base Django model class was inherited when the item model was created.
+By default all models that inherit the base model class will use its built-in string method to display their "class name" followed by the word "object" just so that there's a generic way to display them.

+To change that we need to actually override that string method with our own.
+And we can do that just by redefining it into our own class.

+- create a new "`__str__()`" dunder method
+- run the server: `"python3 manage.py runserver"`
+- add __"/admin/"__ to the url to check the new items names

+---